Why Your Med Spa Is Invisible in ChatGPT (And Exactly How to Fix It)

 The citation logic is different from Google's ranking logic.
 High domain authority helps, but it's not the primary driver.
 AI engines look for: content they can extract clean answers from, entities they can verify, and credentials they can trust.
 Most med spa websites fail all three tests.

-AI engines extract answers, they don't rank pages.
+AI engines extract answers, they don't rank pages the way Google does.
 They look for content that directly answers a specific question in the first 100 words of a section.
-89% of AI-cited pages answer the core question immediately.
-Most med spa pages bury the answer in a 300-word paragraph that starts with "At [Practice Name], we believe in a holistic approach to wellness..."
+Most med spa pages are still written for keyword coverage, not answer extraction.
+They open with brand copy, broad benefits, and long paragraphs before the patient ever gets a direct response.

 The format that gets cited looks like this: